Parents as Role Models

 Bad Habit # 6: Making Everything a Competition

 Pointing out to your child that other kids (neighbors, classmates, siblings) are more athletic is rarely a good motivator.

 Instead, praise him for doing his best.
 Help him focus on the fun of being outside or on how he’s getting better.
 You can also help him find an activity he's passionate about and help him practice.
 Talk about how you need to move every day and how it makes you feel good.

 If you and your spouse constantly snipe at each other, your kids are learning that it's OK to act that way.
 Stress is often a trigger for arguments.

 If you need help handling everyday strain, look into some stress management techniques.
 Arguing may make you feel better at first but worse later.
 Plus, stress from fights has a negative effect on kids.

 Criticizing the way someone looks or acts can be a sign of poor self-esteem.
 About to blab?
 Stop.
 Ask yourself if there's good reason.
 Chances are you do it out of habit, so opt not to.

 The same goes for indulging in a lot of Hollywood gossip TV shows and magazines for a pick-me-up.
 Instead, turn off the TV, put down the mags, and show your kids how to unwind and re-energize in healthy ways.
 Get everyone outside for a bike ride or game of hopscotch.

 If you find yourself behaving in a negative way around your kids, don't ignore it and hope they didn't notice.
 Point out your mistake.
 Use it as a teachable moment.

 Get the kids involved by asking them to help you stop.
-They'll probably be more than happy to point it out if you do it again and you'll all be more aware.
-Studies suggest, families are more likely to find success if they support each other in their healthy choices.
+They'll probably be more than happy to point it out if you do it again, and you'll all be more aware.
+Family members are more likely to find success if they support each other in their healthy choices.